Seiji Saito

+Seiji Saito (斉藤 誠司, Saitō Seiji) (born 27 May 1987) is a Japanese former professional footballer who played as a midfielder.

 Club career

-He played top league Kashiwa Reysol in Japan.
+Saito played top league Kashiwa Reysol in Japan.
 And he also played in Japan national team U15,16,17,18,20.
-He moved to Sao Paulo FC in Brazil when he was 16 years old.
-He played for three years at Sao Paulo FC.
+He moved to São Paulo FC in Brazil when he was 16 years old.
+He played for three years at São Paulo FC.
 He then played in Brazil for eight years.
 And he played as a professional player in Portugal, Latvia, Indonesia, India, Singapore, Bahrain.
-He also played in Poland top league Korona Kielce in Europe.
+He also played in Polish club Korona Kielce.

 On 24 November 2017, Chao Pak Kei signed Saito to a one-year contract.